From The History of Philosophy: A Short Survey

 Epictetus: Accepting what we Cannot Control

 This understanding of free will leads to the third component of Stoic ethics, namely, that we should adjust our attitudes to accept the things outside of us over which we have no control.
+The Stoics explained this with an analogy.
+Suppose that you attach your dog to a moving wagon by its leash: the dog can either happily trot along with the wagon, or be defiantly dragged along by the wagon, but either way the dog will go down the road.
+Like the dog, we might as well happily go along with what fate has in store for us, since it will happen anyway.
 A Stoic philosopher named Epictetus (c.
 55–c.
 135) wrote in detail on this subject.
 A freed slave, he lived in a modest hut with only a mat, a pallet to sleep on, and a clay lamp.
 His central point is that we should be concerned only with things within our control, which are restricted to our own thoughts, impulses, and desires.
 At the same time, he argued, we should not be concerned with things outside of our control, such as our bodies, property, reputation, careers; rather, we should learn to accept these things as they come to us.
 He makes this important distinction here:

 With regard to whatever objects give you delight, are useful, or are deeply loved, remember to tell yourself of what nature they are, beginning from the most insignificant things.
 If, for example, you are fond of a specific cup, remind yourself that it is merely a cup which you are fond of.
 Then, if it breaks, you will not be disturbed.
 If you kiss your child or your wife, say that you only kiss things that are mortal, and thus you will not be disturbed if either of them dies.
 [Ibid, 3]